mcdaniel/json_c_tutorial/README.md

 The JSON-C library is an interface to process JSON data.
 Note that there are many, many other tools (e.g., the most popular at the moment being jq) for managing JSON, and many languages provide extensive libraries and support for its manipulation.
 The library described here is specifically for the C/C++ language, which is generally used for programming systems.
 Unless you do something silly, the resulting code will be blazing fast and not take up a lot of memory.
 That being said, unless you need to do something in C (for a system for example), then the other tools may be more appropriate.

 Note that there are many other functions that are part of the library that I am not covering (the goal here is to give you the basics so you can create code for 90% of the cases).
-I refer you the [JSON-C github repo](https://github.com/json-c) and its documentation for more information.
+I refer you the [JSON-C github repo](https://github.com/json-c) and its documentation [here](https://json-c.github.io/json-c/json-c-0.16/doc/html/files.html) (particularly [json_object.h](https://json-c.github.io/json-c/json-c-0.16/doc/html/json__object_8h.html)) for more information.
 In some cases, you will need to read the .h files for more information.

 This tutorial was created from the library documentation and random sources on the Internet as well as personal experimentation and trial and error.
 Thanks to the many folks who contributed to the libjson-c library and the numerous helpful documents, pages and posts.